Speaking & Events

 After Suicide: Supporting People Their Way

 Most people know someone who has experienced or been impacted by suicide loss.
-Yet still, those who experience suicide loss, often receive less support, or are supported for a shorter period of time, than those grieving other forms of loss.
-The stigma, the taboo around suicide and not knowing what to say or do, gets in the way of people showing up and offering the support that is needed.
-This keynote seeks to change that; offering understanding and practical tips for supporting people after a suicide.
+Yet those who experience suicide loss often receive less support, or are supported for a shorter period of time, than those grieving other forms of loss.
+The stigma and taboo around suicide and not knowing what to say or do, gets in the way of people showing up and offering the support that is needed.
+This keynote seeks to change that; offering understanding and practical ways to support people after suicide.

-Drawing on two decades of research and suicide-loss support and education, Shelley shares research-informed, practical tools on how to support people bereaved by suicide, their way.
+Drawing on two decades of research and suicide-loss support and education, I share research-informed, practical tools on how to support people bereaved by suicide, their way.
 That is, in a way they can experience as helpful.

 Takeaways from this keynote: